neha-deshpande001/recipe_reducer/README.md

 ```

 ## Example
-I want to cook a salad for myself and my brother (2 people).
+I want to make a salad for myself and my brother (2 servings).
 First, I would find the recipe on skinnytaste.com.
-However, I realize that the original recipe is for 4 servings, but I only want to cook 2 servings.
+However, I realize that the original recipe is for 4 servings, but I only want to make 2 servings.
 Rather than manually changing the amount of each ingredient, I would instead convert the recipe using the Recipe Reducer.

 I would copy the link address from skinnytaste.com
 ```